npm/cli/docs/lib/content/commands/npm-exec.md

 where all specified packages are available.

-If any requested packages are not present in the local project dependencies, then they are installed to a folder in the npm cache, which is added to the `PATH` environment variable in the executed process.
-A prompt is printed (which can be suppressed by providing either `--yes` or `--no`).
+If any requested packages are not present in the local project dependencies, then a prompt is printed, which can be suppressed by providing either `--yes` or `--no`.
+When standard input is not a TTY or a CI environment is detected, `--yes` is assumed.
+The requested packages are installed to a folder in the npm cache, which is added to the `PATH` environment variable in the executed process.

 Package names provided without a specifier will be matched with whatever version exists in the local project.
 Package names with a specifier will